I want to take a workshop with you, but you’re not teaching where I’m located…

 Will you donate your work to my fundraiser?

-I get a lot of requests to donate and given that my work is time intensive and how I make my living, can’t always participate.
+I receive a lot of requests to donate and given that my work is time intensive and how I make my living, can’t always participate.
 I am mostly donating to individuals in need these days, and causes that are near and dear to my heart or sponsored by people I know.

 I need help with glazes…